 Project/ Task Description and Schedule

-To accomplish SLOSEA’s Water Quality initiative, 4 fixed water quality stations have been deployed since 2006 in strategic locations in the Morro Bay estuary (Add a Map).
-Back Bay, BS1, was the first station installed on December 21, 2006.
+To accomplish SLOSEA’s Water Quality initiative, 4 fixed water quality stations have been deployed since 2006 in strategic locations in the Morro Bay estuary (see Station Map) Back Bay, BS1, was the first station installed on December 21, 2006.
 BS1 is located at the back of the estuary to provide data in a lower tidal-flushed region (35°20.
 029' N, 120°50.
 835' W).
 BS1 is the only station without a current profiler.
 Bay Mouth, BM1, was installed on April 4, 2007, and is located near the mouth of the estuary and mounted to a Coast Guard T-Pier (35°22.
 251' N, 120°51.
 535' W).
 BM1 provides a critical location, since large volumes of water flow in front of the stations four times a day.
 CM1 is located at the confluence of Chorro and Los Osos Creeks, and it was installed on November 26, 2007 (35°20.
 284' N, 120°49.
 950' W).
 This location captures combined signals from both creeks.
 CM2 was installed on November 20, 2007 in Chorro Creek (35°20.
 535' N, 120°49.
 691' W).
 CM2 was retired on March 23, 2009.
 Since the retirement of CM2, the sensors have been redeployed as a roving survey unit, RV1.
 RV1 deployed during slack tide survey missions to sample the surface water characteristics and the spatial patterns between the fixed stations in the estuary.

 Each water quality station was designed in collaboration with Satlantic, Inc and modeled after the Land/Ocean Biogeochemical Observatory (LOBO) mooring system developed by Monterey Bay Aquarium Research Institute (MBARI).
 Each fixed water quality station is composed of a solar powered battery, antenna, GSM Cellular Modem, Satlantic STOR-X data logger, Sea-Bird CTD sensor, Satlantic ISUS-X nitrate sensor, WET Labs Turbidity and Fluorometer, Aanderaa Oxygen Optode, and Nortek Current Profiler (Morro Bay Monitoring Station Diagram.pdf).
 As of October 6, 2009, BS1 holds a Novalynx meteorological station.
 Each station turns on every 15 minutes, collect data for 2 minutes, and send raw data to a Cal Poly Server for processing.
 Processed data is uploaded on the SLOSEA website for general public access (www.slosea.org).

 Project Management